ekrotenko/der.test.task/README.md

 1) Clone the project and navigate to the cloned folder.
 2) Run `npm install` to install all required packages.
-3) Replace 'Test_task.html' by correct test file in 'html.test.pages' folder:
+3) Replace 'Test_task.html' by correct test file in 'htmlTestPages' folder:

 ## Executing tests:
 Execute following commands in terminal: